To help the decision on which technique to choose, we expanded upon the short labels you see in the graph to help scope the response more carefully.

 Big Data marketing applications include market and customer insight and predictive analytics.

-The 3Vs of Big Data shows why this is a key trend selected by many, who have experienced the increase in volume, real-time data and data formats in their business and want to exploit the value to increase sales through personalisation on websites and through email marketing through predictive analytics – a topic we have covered many times on our blog.
+The 3Vs of Big Data show why this is a key trend selected by many, who have experienced the increase in volume, real-time data and data formats in their business and want to exploit the value to increase sales through personalisation on websites and email marketing through predictive analytics – a topic we have covered many times on our blog.
 It’s also closely tied into machine learning where Big Data is mined to identify propensity to convert given different customer characteristics and behaviour.

 3. Marketing Automation (including CRM, behavioural email marketing and web personalisation)